hartenthaler/german-chancellors-presidents/README.md

 This module requires **webtrees** version 2.0 or later.
 This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-This module was tested with **webtrees** 2.1.15 version and all available themes and all other custom modules.
+This module was tested with **webtrees** version 2.0.21 and 2.2.1.
+All available themes and all other custom modules can be used together with this one.

 <a name="installation"></a>
 ## Installation